 Each spring, the University Honors Program selects a group of outstanding students to serve as Honors Undergraduate Teaching Fellows for the following year.
-Honors UTFs must be honors students in good standing, on track to graduate with honors.
-All Honors UTFs receive $800 at the end of the fellowship semester.
-Applications for the 2017–2018 academic year are due by January 31, 2017.
+Honors UTFs must be honors students in good standing and on track to graduate with honors.
+Honors UTFs earn $800 at the end of the fellowship semester.
+Applications for the 2018–2019 academic year are due by January 31, 2018.

 Responsibilities of all Honors Undergraduate Teaching Fellows:

-• Work as a teaching assistant and peer mentor in an Honors Introductory Seminar in Fall or Spring semester.
-Ideally, the Honors Undergraduate Teaching Fellow will have a particular interest in the subject matter or perhaps even have taken the course in the past.
+• Work as a teaching assistant and peer mentor in an Honors Experience seminar in fall or spring semester.
+Ideally, Honors UTFs have a particular interest in the subject matter or perhaps have even taken the course in the past.
 Honors UTFs must attend every class, so they must reserve the appropriate time slot in their schedules.
-Once assigned to an honors course, the Honors UTF will communicate with the course instructor to clarify specific duties, which may include taking attendance, organizing study groups, basic (objective) grading and recording (in a limited, clearly defined way), showing films, planning class activities, and leading discussions.
+Once assigned to an honors course, the UTF communicates with the professor to clarify specific duties, which may include taking attendance, organizing study groups, basic (objective) grading and recording (in a limited, clearly defined way), showing films, planning class activities, and leading discussions.

-• Represent the University Honors Program at various events throughout the year, including Day on the Quad, Preview Day, Major Fair, Scholars Day, and recruiting open houses.
+• Represent the University Honors Program at various events throughout the year, including Day on the Quad, Preview Day, Major Fair, and recruiting open houses.

-• Nominate an eligible professor for the annual Last Lecture, and encourage other honors students to submit nominations.
+• Nominate at least one professor for the Honors Outstanding Professor award and annual Last Lecture, and encourage other honors students to submit nominations.

 • Act as an ambassador for the University Honors Program at all times.